 Doorset manufacturers usually have a preferred range of ironmongery and it may be advisable to select from this to ensure satisfactory performance - particularly for fire resisting doors.
+See also general guidance 6.1.3.

 Perimeter seals: Use this item to specify factory fitted seals to prevent or reduce penetration of weather, fire/ smoke, sound or light.
 Where the seals are required for fire resistance/ smoke control, obtain evidence of performance with the specified door leaf.
-Insert, e.g.

-EPDM weatherseal, ref WSF123.
+Insert, e.g. EPDM weatherseal, ref WSF123.